U2 Travelguide

 The Siegessäule (‘victory column’) plays a prominent role in Wim Wender's 'Stay'-Video video, and further scenes were filmed in the streets surrounding it.

-The Siegessäule was originally built as a national monument to the "Einigungskriege" ('unification wars') on the Königsplatz (now the Platz der Republik right in front of the Reichstag) in 1864–73, to celebrate victory in the Prussian-Danish wars.
+TThe Siegessäule was originally built as a national monument to the "Einigungskriege" ('unification wars') on the Königsplatz (now the Platz der Republik right in front of the Reichstag) in 1864–73, to celebrate victory in the Prussian-Danish wars.
 After further defeats of Austria and France the column was crowned with the 8.3m high golden ‘Viktoria’ – lovingly called "Goldelse" ('golden old girl') by the locals.
 During the Nazi period the column was again extended to a total height of 67m and moved to the Grosser Stern in the very centre of the Tiergarten.
+You can climb up the column to a platform and enjoy a great view of Berlin!
+Entrance is EUR 3.00 (2017).

 Adress